 Aims

-Our science curriculum, delivered through the HEP Science scheme, aims to ensure that all children:
+Our science curriculum, delivered through the HEP Science scheme, aims for all children to:

-Develop secure knowledge and understanding of biology, chemistry, and physics concepts.
+Develop secure knowledge and understanding of key concepts in biology, chemistry, and physics.

-Develop scientific vocabulary and use it accurately to describe, explain, and present their findings.
+Use scientific vocabulary accurately to describe and explain their observations.

-Foster curiosity, creativity, and a love of exploring the natural world.
+Foster curiosity, creativity, and enjoyment in exploring the natural world.

 Over the last two science lessons we have been learning about the digestive system and we started with teeth.
 The teeth start the process by chewing and swallowing our food and drink.
 We then set up an investigation to look at how different liquids can cause problems for our teeth and which ones are better for the enamel.
 We observed over the week how the shells of the egg changed.